LCTT/TranslateProject/sources/tech/20170319 ftrace trace your kernel functions.md

-ftrace: trace your kernel functions!
+Translating by qhwdw ftrace: trace your kernel functions!
 ============================================================

 Hello!
 Today we’re going to talk about a debugging tool we haven’t talked about much before on this blog: ftrace.
 What could be more exciting than a new debugging tool?!